-Scenic Flight into the New Zealand Wilderness
+Scenic Flight into the NZ Wilderness

+Into the wild.
 Flying in, hiking and jet boating through Mount Aspiring National Park, part of a UNESCO World Heritage area, for a breathtaking taste of the New Zealand backcountry.

 A solitary kea soars high above, its cry echoes across the valley and breaks my concentration.
 I have been momentarily overcome by the grandeur and wildness that surrounds me as I stand on the grassy floor of the Siberia Valley.
 Towering mountains of dense beech forest loom either side, and an eery mist fills the air.
 Less than half an hour ago I was in civilisation.
 Now, I am well and truly in the wild, ready for the adventures ahead.